Death is your mentor.

 While almost as refined as a top-notch sequel can be, there are a few disappointing aspects to note.
 The character customisation system isn't exactly a step up from the creepy doll-face templates from its predecessors and are ugly as ever.
 One might argue that the character's looks are usually obscured by the vast sets of armour available and that the style is part of the Souls package, but I just feel it would have been worth From Software's time to spruce up the options and models a little bit.

 Everything else graphically about Dark Souls II, though -- the detail in the crumbling environments, the draw distance and amazing backdrops -- are stunningly evident from the moment your character awakes from the abyss.
-Cutscenes in particular have been given more emphasis to create a greater cinematic experience - no doubt helped by extremely awesome voice acting and somber tones that help convey the ever-present atmosphere of despair and hopelessness.
+Cutscenes in particular have been given more emphasis to create a greater cinematic experience - no doubt helped by extremely awesome voice acting.

 The Final Verdict